pradipNP/ferilo/README.md

 **Buy.
 Sell.
 Give It Another Life.**

-FERILO is an open-source peer-to-peer second-hand marketplace demo focused on Nepal’s Lumbini region (Rupandehi & Kapilvastu).
+FERILO is an open-source **ecommerce** / marketplace project — a peer-to-peer second-hand shopping platform focused on Nepal’s Lumbini region (Rupandehi & Kapilvastu).
+Think of it as ecommerce website source code for local classifieds: buyers and sellers, product catalogs, checkout-style orders (meetup or delivery), and an admin panel.

 Sellers can complete an **in-app identity verification** workflow (document upload + admin review).
-That is a **product feature**, not a government license, registration, or official endorsement.
+That is a **product feature** for trust on the platform, not a government license, registration, or official endorsement.

-Built as a full-stack learning / portfolio project you can run locally or explore on the live demo: listings, offers, messaging, meetup/delivery orders, reviews, notifications, reports, and an admin dashboard.
+Built as a full-stack learning / portfolio ecommerce app you can clone, run locally, or explore on the live demo: listings, search & filters, offers, messaging, orders, reviews, notifications, reports, and moderation.

 ## Live demo